-In these times of social distancing i am happy to still 'see' clients via Zoom or Skype plus telephone counselling.
+In these times of social distancing i am happy to still 'see' clients via Zoom or Skype plus telephone and face to face counselling.

 We are in strange times at the moment, and a lot of us are experiencing some form of anxiety from mild to debilitating symptoms.
 Please do get in touch of there is anything about the Covid 19 pandemic that is affecting you.